Image credit: salesforce.com

 By investing billions of dollars into a new software solution, they are also entering some new markets.
 Salesforce doesn’t want to simply be thought of as the same old CRM people have been using for a while.
 They have lots of integration partners who are building some excellent apps into their platform.

-With this move, Salesforce is basically invading as many markets as they can.
+With this move, Salesforce is essentially invading as many markets as they can.
 It gets them into the developer world, it gets them in with more technical organizations, and we wouldn’t be surprised if we saw them doing other kinds of offerings as well, such as Dev Ops tools.

 What It Means for Enterprise Software Vendors: A Better Future